mogill/parallel-xml2json/README.md

-This Javascript module converts large XML files to JSON in parallel by extracting all the elements with a given tag and storing them in EMS shared & persistent storage.
+This Javascript module converts large XML files to JSON in parallel by extracting all the elements with a given tag and storing them in EMS shared memory with persistent storage.

 Additional processing may be done with legacy sequential Node.js scripts, to which additional [EMS](https://github.com/SyntheticSemantics/ems)-based